Barbara A. Murphy

 Represented the Lutronic respondents against allegations of patent infringement.
 Investigation terminated based on settlement.

 • Ink Toner Cartridges, Inv.
 No. 337-TA-1106 (Canon v.
 Aster Graphics, et al.).
 Represented the Aster respondents against allegations of patent infringement.
 The Commission affirmed the ALJ’s decision granting summary determination of non-infringement, found no violation, and terminated the investigation.
-Currently on appeal to the Federal Circuit.
+Affirmed on appeal by the Federal Circuit.

 • Solid State Storage Drives, Inv.
 No. 337-TA-1097 (BiTMICRO v.
 Lenovo, et. al.) Represented the Lenovo respondents against allegations of patent infringement.
 Investigation terminated based on settlement.